xmos/ai_tools/README.md

 * ``pip3 install xmos-ai-tools --upgrade``; use a virtual-environment of your choice.

-  Use ``pip install xmos-ai-tools --pre --upgrade`` instead if you want to install the latest development version.
+  Use ``pip3 install xmos-ai-tools --pre --upgrade`` instead if you want to install the latest development version.

 ```python
 from xmos_ai_tools import xformer as xf